Riley-D-1/Software-Assement-Task-2/rules.md

 - When played it's a board wipe
 - **All cards in player's hands** are discarded
 - HP and draw piles for the players remains the same
+- Your other cards are not taken in cosideration, their effects or damage do not apply.
 - This is the "Nuke the board".
 Unleash it at your own risk (friendships/relationships may be part of the explosion)

 ## How to Win:
 ### Last player standing wins
 Player elimination:
 - Each player starts with 20 hp
 - When a player reaches equal to or less than 0 (see attack and defense for how you deal and defend against damage), they lose.
 If you both lose on the same round play rock paper scissors to decide.
-(Player loses by default in my game as the artificial intelligence isn't very smart)
+(Player loses by default in my game as the artificial intelligence isn't very smart and this leads to a more balanced game)

 ## Combat and defense